pshegde123/web-scrapper/README.md

 ![](./public/assets/images/frontPage.PNG)

 ### Overview
-This is a web app that lets users view and write notes on the latest stock market news from Marketwatch.com.
+This is a web app that lets users view, save and delete articles and notes on the latest stock market news from [Marketwatch.com/markets](https://www.marketwatch.com/markets?mod=top_nav)

-(1) __Scrape__ : _Scrape New Articles_ button when clicked scrapes latest articles from https://www.marketwatch.com/ site and save the article details in MongoDB collection called 'articles'.
+(1) __Scrape__ : _Scrape New Articles_ button when clicked scrapes latest articles from www.marketwatch.com/markets site and save the article details in MongoDB collection called 'articles'.

 (2) __Clear__: _Clear_ button when clickrd removes all the articles loaded in the database.

 (3) __Saved Articles__: _Saved Articles_ link loads a page with a list of articles marked as 'Save' by the user.

-(4)__Notes__: For each saved article user can writes notes by clicking 'Article Notes' button.
+(4)__Notes__: For each saved article user can write notes by clicking 'Article Notes' button.
 These notes are saved in database collection called 'notes'.

 ### Live Demo
 [https://marketnews-scraper.herokuapp.com/](https://marketnews-scraper.herokuapp.com/)